 During this term we will focus on settling into school, developing relationships with staff and children and learning and following class routines.
 We will help the children to develop an understanding of the classroom rules and procedures to ensure everyone's safety and well-being.
 This will include taking turns, sharing resources and working together.
-Developing independence in self-care; hanging belongings onto peg, using the toilet and washing hands, putting on coats and gloves independently, choosing and selecting books, equipment and resources independently and tidying up!
+Developing independence in self-care; hanging belongings onto peg, using the toilet and washing hands, using cutlery at lunchtime, putting on coats and gloves independently, choosing and selecting books, equipment and resources independently and tidying up!
 We use team points to motivate and reward children in school.
-These team points link to our 6Rs (Respect, Resilience, Reasoning, Reflection and Resourcefulness).
+These team points link to our 6Rs (Respect, Resilience, Reasoning, Responsibility, Reflection and Resourcefulness).
 Children are rewarded with a team token for their attitude, work or behaviour in relation to the 6Rs.
-This half term we are focussing on Listening and Respect (Teamwork) and next half term will be Speaking and Responsibility (Leadership).
+The first half of this term we are focussing on Respect/Teamwork and Listening and then the second half we are focusing on Responsibility/Leadership and Speaking.

-How to help: Encourage your child to pack their school things when getting ready in the morning, perhaps using a checklist of belongings they will need for the day (coat, lunchbox, book bag etc).
+How to help: Encourage your child to pack their school things when getting ready in the morning, perhaps using a checklist of belongings they will need for the day (coat, snack, lunchbox, book bag etc).
 Talk to your child about any worries or concerns they may have.